 If you are a Certified Professional in Range Management through the SRM, you may claim continuing education units for these episodes (pre-approved for either .5 or 1 CEU per episode).
+Some episodes may be pending approval.
+Contact SRM directly for CEU information for specific episodes.
 To register for your CEUs you must download, complete, and submit the documentation form available at http://rangelands.org/committees/cprm-committee/#applicationmaterials.

 Have a question for us to answer on air or a topic suggestion for future episodes?
 Email email@example.com

 For more information on rangelands and rangeland science, visit https://globalrangelands.org/